“Do you know what’s in that?” a friend of mine asked as I approached our table with a strawberry shake in hand.

 To Get Us in the Mood

-Did it have anything to do with the fact that someone noticed that an inordinate amount of women had an inordinate attraction to whalers?
-Did this first observer set about trying to find out why?
-Did whalers, after a number of successful conquests of women, begin to realize that there was something to their success rate?
-Did they find that there was something more than the rugged individualism that women seemed to associate with whaling?
-Did one whaler begin to put some whale vomit behind his ears before he went to the tavern, and the others followed suit after watching him succeed, until someone officially unlocked the alluring properties of ambergris?
-On that note, who was the first person to mix beaver taint juice and ice cream together and decide that it was such a winning proposition that it could be used in a pitch to corporations, and what was he forced to say in that pitch to make it persuasive?
-While we’re on this topic, how was the psychedelic and psychoactive properties of the toad discovered?
+Did someone notice that an inordinate number of women had an inordinate attraction to whalers?
+Did this first observer set about to try to discover why?
+Did whalers, after a number of successful conquests of women, realize that there was something to their success rate?
+Did some notice that the correlation went beyond the rugged individualism women of the era seemed to associate with whaling?
+Did one whaler rub some whale vomit behind his ears before he went to the tavern one night and encounter so much success that his fellow whalers followed suit?
+How long did it take before someone officially unlocked the alluring properties of ambergris?
+On that note, who was the first person to mix beaver anal juice in ice cream and decide it was such a winning proposition that they should pitch it to corporations?
+What did this enterprising soul say in that pitch to make it persuasive?
+While we’re on this topic, how did someone discover the psychedelic and psychoactive properties of the toad?

-We know that the idea that natural properties in plants and animals can provide homeopathic remedies, and that those theories date back to the Native Americans, to Aristotle, and beyond.
-We know that there had be a great deal of trial and error in that research, in environments that were not sterile, that produced less consistent results that would have a difficult time standing up to the kind of peer review such a finding would experience today.
-With that in mind, the natural questions that arise from this trial and error approach.
-How many people became ill due to the error, how many experienced short-term and long term paralytic effects?
-How many died before they found that it was the 5-methoxy-N, N-dimethyltryptamine (5-MeO-DMT), chemical that is a derivative of bufotenine located in a toad?
+We know the natural properties in plants and animals can provide homeopathic remedies, and these theories date back to the Native Americans, to Aristotle, and beyond.
+We also know that there was a great deal of trial-and-error in that research, much of it accomplished in environments that were not sterile, and they produced results were not consistent and would have a difficult time standing up to the kind of peer review such a finding would experience today.
+With that in mind, another question naturally arises: “How many people became ill during these trials?
+How many experienced short and long-term paralytic effects?
+How many died before they found that the 5-methoxy-N, N-dimethyltryptamine (5-MeO-DMT), is a chemical derivative of bufotenine located in toads?
 This chemical, after all, is not available in all toads.
-It appears to be the exclusive property of the Bufo alvarins toad (pictured here), so there had to be a person, or a number of people, that began licking a wide variety of toads before they discovered the perfect toad, secreting the perfect venom, for those that wanted to experience the euphoria that can result from killing brain cells?
+It appears to be the exclusive property of the bufo alvarius.
+We can only guess that many people had to lick a wide variety of toads before they discovered the one that secretes the perfect venom for those who wish to experience the euphoric results of brain cell death.

 My Advice to Informed Consumers

-My initial fear, in publishing this article, was that it might contribute to what I deem to be violations of social protocol, but I decided to proceed with it under the “There’s no such thing as too much knowledge” banner.
-I do know, however, that there will always be some informed consumers, like my informed consumer friend, that are now so overloaded with such information that they don’t believe that sharing such information can do any harm.
-I also know that that moment of sharing will arrive soon after the unsuspecting sits down to enjoy those products that the informed consumer is now afraid to consume based on what they know about said product.
-To these people, I paraphrase one of Mark Twain’s most famous quotes: “Some of the times it’s better to keep your mouth shut and appear uninformed, than to open it and remove all doubt.”
+My initial fear, in publishing this particular article, was that it might contribute to what I deem a violation of social protocol, yet I offer it here under the banner “There’s no such thing as too much knowledge.”
+I am aware, however, that there will always be some informed consumers, like my broiled to black on too much information friend, who don’t believe that sharing such information will do any harm.
+I also know that the moment of sharing will arrive soon after the unsuspecting sits down to enjoy those products the informed consumer is now afraid to consume based on what they know about said product.
+To these people, I offer my paraphrase of one of Mark Twain’s most famous quotes: “Sometimes it’s better to keep your mouth shut and appear uninformed than to open it and remove all doubt.”